Severson-Group/docs.amdc.dev/source/accessories/amds/sensor-cards/current/index.md

 ![](images/current-sensor-blockdiagram.svg)

 ### Current Sensor

-LEM LA 55-P current sensor is selected for this design, as it is the only sensor available from LEM with an open aperture and PC pins that can measure +/-55A.
-The open aperture was a requirement as it allows for the range to be easily scaled down just by adding turns to the primary.
+The LEM LA 55-P and LA 100-P current sensors with an open aperture and PC pins are introduced in this article.
+The open aperture was selected because it allows the measurement range to be easily scaled down by adding turns to the primary conductor.
+These sensors provide an excellent bandwidth of 200 kHz and a low-impedance current output, which is inherently more immune to noise than a high-impedance voltage output.
+The following section describes how to determine the burden resistor and current sensor gain for the LA 55-P and LA 100-P sensors.

+### LA 55-P

-The LA 55-P is a closed loop compensated hall effect transducer that has an accuracy of +/-0.65% and linearity of <0.15% which is quite good compared to other sensors from LEM.
+The LA 55-P is a closed loop compensated hall effect transducer that has measurement range of +/- 55A (rms), an accuracy of +/-0.65%, and linearity of <0.15% which is quite good compared to other sensors from LEM.
-It has an excellent bandwidth of 200khz and a low impedance current output that is inherently more immune to noise than a high impedance voltage output.

-### Burden Resistor (_R_<sub>_BURDEN_</sub>)
+#### Burden Resistor (_R_<sub>_BURDEN_</sub>)
 A burden resistor (`R5`) is used to convert the current output of the sensor to a voltage.
 For a sensing range of 70A, the burden resistance, _R_<sub>_BURDEN_</sub> was calculated using the following equation

 _V_<sub>_BURDEN_</sub>  = (_N_<sub>1</sub>/_N_<sub>2</sub>) _I_<sub>_PRIMARY_</sub> _R_<sub>_BURDEN_</sub>